vernonclarke/SPNcell/README.md

 The analyses were conducted using `R` version 4.3.1 – `Beagle Scouts` which can be download [here](https://www.R-project.org/).

+In addition, the code was tested on the latest version of `R` version 4.4.1 – `Race for Your Life`.

 Please refer to the `R analysis` directory for the code.

 The equivalent `Python` analyses can be performed using provided `Jupyter Notebook` entitled `Figure 6 analysis.ipynb` which uses the underlying `Python` functions located in `analysis_functions.py`.